georgealton/private-terraform-registry/README.md

 [preparing-a-module-repository]

-### S3

-upload Modules to

-sync folder or archive?

-`s3://<PREFIX>/namespace/name/provider/version`

 ### GitHub

 - When installed
   - create new namespace from Org name
-  - add all `terraform-` repositories under `name` ? allow a custom prefix to enable people to use the public and their private registty
+  - add all `terraform-` repositories under `name` ? allow a custom prefix to enable people to use the public and their private registry
 - When uninstalled remove
   - namespace and related
 - When new terraform repo is added